rschristian/InstagramScraper/README.md

 # InstagramScraper

-This project exists to be a tool that I can use (or give to others, who need it) and as a learning exercise.
-Originally, I needed a better tool to quickly gather post images, for another tool I was building.
-The alternatives that already existed seemed to be quite poor, or simply no longer maintained.
+This project exists to be the fastest and most reliable way to gather Instagram posts, stories, and comments.
+The alternatives that already existed when I started seemed to be quite poor, or simply no longer maintained.
 Since then, I've expanded this from a project written in JS and ran via the terminal into a fully fledged C# application with a GUI.
 My continued goal is to create the fastest, most lightweight tool for scraping Instagram that exists.

-As of now, future plans for the project include smart text capture/download, and better error handling.
+As of now, future plans for the project include smart text download (so that it can handle deleted comments and the like), and better error handling.
 While I've done what I can to ensure the program will not crash, little information is given back to the user, which I'd like to change.

+This has only been tested so far on a Linux system, so I have no idea whether or not it will function on Windows.
+I've added a few bits of functionality here and there to try to ensure it was cross platform, but seeing as how I won't be using this on Windows, there's no guarantee of full functionality.

 ## Getting Started